cewing/cf-uge/source/travelling.rst

     .. container::

-        To list the contents of your *present working directory*, you'll use the ``ls`` command.
+        To list the contents of your *current working directory*, you'll use the ``ls`` command.

         Type this command at your prompt: